101 Weather And Home Weather Station Facts & Tips You Need To Know

 This is why national weather services use supercomputers filling entire buildings, just busy processing all these variables and other information received from all over and above the planet, with the single goal to be able to accurately and reliably make short and long-term weather and climate forecasts.

-So next time the your weather forecaster gets it very wrong, take it easy on him/her.
+So next time the weather forecaster gets it very wrong, take it easy on him/her.
 They are doing their best against a formidable foe.